manifoldfinance/EIPs/EIPS/eip-1.md

 While an EIP is a draft, a `discussions-to` header will indicate the URL where the EIP is being discussed.

 The preferred discussion URL is a topic on [Ethereum Magicians](https://ethereum-magicians.org/).
-The URL cannot point to Github pull requests, any URL which is ephemeral, and any URL which can get locked over time (i.e. Reddit topics).
+The URL cannot point to GitHub pull requests, any URL which is ephemeral, and any URL which can get locked over time (i.e. Reddit topics).

 #### `type` header